adelarsq/highlight.lua/README.md

 - The plugin is under heavy development, it might change a lot or break things.
 - Even though its only to experiment while the neovim team is working on a better api, i still wish people to see what can be done with the treesitter API

+### Installing

+With plug: `Plug 'kyazdani42/highlight.lua'`

+You can install parsers running `:InstallTSParser LANGUAGE`.
+Only `javascript` is available at the moment. \
+The command does not work on windows and might not work on every OS.
+It depends on `git` and `gcc`.

 ### Screenshot

 ![alt text](.github/highlight.png?raw=true "javascript highlight")